SOLDIER TESTIMONIALS

 I have lived there since it opened.
 When I got here it was still quite empty.
 There were 10 soldiers in the house.
 Gradually the number of soldiers and volunteers in the house increased.
 The feeling was amazing.
 A real feeling of Home and each soldier or volunteer who joined us made me happy as it showed how many people worried and cared about us personally, as we had left our own home (abroad) and our parents to come and serve in the IDF.

-For a long time now the house has been full of soldiers, all fighters, both boys and girls and when my friends come home (to HaBayit shel Benji of course) it is great to learn about each unit and what it does.
+For a long time now the house has been full of soldiers, both boys and girls and when my friends come home (to HaBayit shel Benji of course) it is great to learn about each unit and what it does.
 We established a new family; we went out together, to parties, to the beach or just sat out in the garden and chatted or spent time together in the club room downstairs playing snooker.

 Now I have been released from the army and I have left the Bayit.
 There are several things that I got from the Bayit, friends who will be my family forever, guidance for my new road in life from all the staff and volunteers and the most important thing love and nostalgia for them all.